lukehedger/levelout/_drafts/day-one.md

     + concise thoughts, because you already have enough to digest in your daily life
     + precise tutorials, because I hate walkthroughs that seem to levitate over crucial parts
     + hello-world-series, coming up: Yeoman, Slush, Polymer, Famo.us, Browserify, Angular
+    + very much the unofficial word - I don't claim to be the Oracle on anything and would advise you to tread your own path

 - How I built it:
     + Jekyll